So, you just bought a pistol…

 Some estimates are that half the houses in the United States contain at least one firearm.
 You may be a responsible parent who keeps her or his firearms locked up, but you have little control over what goes on in your kids’ friends’ homes.

 Early childhood Firearms Safety courses, such as the NRA’s excellent Eddie Eagle program, focus on firearms avoidance: “Stop!
 Don’t touch!
 Run away!
 Tell a grownup!”
-This is an outstanding mantra for young children to learn.
+This is an outstanding mantra for young children to learn, and one our lead instructor reminded his daughter to recite on her way to the Prom.

 This training is appropriate for age groups from upper elementary (5th / 6th grade) to young adult.
 We can present this class at your Civil Air Patrol, Boy / Girl Scouts, Explorer, or other youth group meeting.
 If your kids are not part of a youth group, we can teach them in any home or classroom setting.
 All we ask is that at least one parent or guardian be present during class.